tbenthompson/tbenthompson_site/content/post/block_slider.md

 state_0 = steady_state(V_slider_0)
 ```

 Okay, so now I'm getting to the part where I actually solve the differential equations!
 But, first, there's an interesting thing about this model.
 It's actually a differential algebraic equation (DAE) instead of a pure ODE.
 That's because the current velocity is not defined in differential terms, but instead it is implicity defined as a function of the current shear stress and state parameter.
 Most of the time, for the 1D spring block slider model that I'm looking at here, folks have transformed it into a pure ODE.
 However, that transformation to an ODE doesn't work very well in the 3D setting.
-So, for 3D, we're stuck with a DAE.
+So, for 3D, I'm stuck with a DAE.
 It's not as easy, but it's also not **that** bad.
 For the sake of easily translating the 1D model here to use a 3D elastic solver, I'm going to actually keep using the DAE formulation.

 So, at each time step, I need to solve an algebraic equation for the current velocity.